-After your round of golf, head back to your accommodation at the Country Club to try the ‘Tassie Hero’ woodfired pizza at Bolters pizzeria, featuring locally sourced trout and smoked salmon.
-Or head to seaport where you can enjoy dinner beside the Tamar River at Mudbar & Restaurant.
+After your round of golf, head back to Launceston and drop in at Geronimo Aperitivo Bar & Restaurant for a delicious share plate.
+Alternatively, keep with the Tamar theme and head to seaport where you can enjoy dinner beside the Tamar River at Mudbar Restaurant.

 Launceston to Cradle Mountain